Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/preferences.md

 If set to a value `port` which is greater than 0, pings will be sent to `http://localhost:port` instead of `https://incoming.telemetry.mozilla.org`.
-If set to a value which is less than 0,
+If set to a value `port` which is less than 0, FOG will:
+1) Tell Glean that upload is enabled, even if it isn't.
-FOG will take all pings scheduled for upload and drop them on the floor, telling the Glean SDK that it was sent successfully.
+2) Take all pings scheduled for upload and drop them on the floor, telling the Glean SDK that it was sent successfully.

 This is how you emulate "recording enabled but upload disabled" like developer builds have in Firefox Telemetry.
+When switching from `port < 0` to `port >= 0`,
+Glean will be told (if just temporarily) that upload is disabled.
+This clears the stores of recorded-but-not-reported data.
 Defaults to 0.

 `telemetry.fog.test.activity_limit`